KeckObservatory/mKTL/doc/configuration.rst

 to prevent transmission of configuration blocks for every new connection.
-Two directory trees have been established; one, an automatic cache for any received configuration blocks, and two, a tree for configuration data used by 'stratum 0' daemons providing authoritative access to a set of keys.
+Two directory trees have been established; one, an automatic cache for any received configuration blocks, and two, a tree for configuration data used by 'stratum 0' daemons providing authoritative access to a set of items.

 The MKTL_HOME environment variable, if set, determines the top-level directory used for these on-disk locations.
 Absent that variable being set, the default